macdonst/enhance-workshop/docs/module04-api-design.md

 ```

-Now we have data flowing thougout our site.
+Now we have data flowing throughout our site.
 At this point the source of the data is mostly static, but the same tools can be used to pass any kind of data around.